 For Current Opportunities to Support the Center, click here!

 North Shore Center Foundation Benefit Featuring Isaac Mizrahi – October 28, 2023

 Food, drink, silent auction, preferred seating, and more.
 Click here for more information!

 NORTH SHORE CENTER FOR PERFORMING ARTS FOUNDATION BOARD

 John W. Haben, Secretary

 Ross Mathée, Treasurer

-The Center’s 501(c)3 foundation experienced a rebirth over the past two years with ten new members joining the foundation board during that time.
+The Center’s 501(c)3 foundation experienced a recent rebirth with new members joining the foundation board.
 The reinvigoration of the Foundation has involved a renewed commitment to raise and provide funding for programming that reflects the community the Center serves.
 The Foundation Board is comprised of civic and business leaders who reach out into the Chicagoland community seeking funding for capital improvements and programmatic excellence at the North Shore Center.

 In 2016, the Center celebrated its 20th Anniversary with support from the Daniel F. and Ada L. Rice Foundation, Evanston Subaru in Skokie and the Foundation.
 A series of events was held to celebrate this milestone with the community.
 Highlights include a free open house which welcomed guests of all ages for backstage theatre tours, and children’s activities including a Northlight Theatre masterclass, a dance workshop held by Kaleidoscope Dance and Movement Center and an instrument petting zoo hosted by Skokie Valley Symphony Orchestra.
-On November 19, the Center held a Blues Camp that provided masterclasses for kids and adults throughout the day culminated in an evening concert led by Fernando Jones and his colleagues from the Blues Kids Foundation. [pic here- maybe of Linda storytelling]
+Additional outreach included Blues Camp and an evening concert led by Fernando Jones and his colleagues from the Blues Kids Foundation in November.